dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-workflow.md

 ## Set up the environment

-If it's not already installed, run the following command to install the requirements for running workflows with the Dapr Python SDK.
+Run the following command to install the requirements for running this workflow sample with the Dapr Python SDK.

 ```bash
 pip3 install -r demo_workflow/requirements.txt